tomeryeh/demo/chat/tutorial.md

 Because this tutorial would be very short and dull with these features alone, we added these ones:

 * multi-room support, allowing users to create, switch and delete rooms
-* display the number of users connected to the same room as us <!--La structure comparative se construit ainsi "the same ...as"-->
+* display the number of users connected to the same room as us

 All these features are implemented in the ``js/app.js`` file.